Karim-Akmal/Estimate-Child-and-Person-Heights-from-images-or-Videos/README.md

     Height = (6.3 * Height of Bounding Box in Pixels) / Distance between the Centers of the Two Eyes in Pixels
     ```
     where 6.3 cm is the approximate distance between the centers of the two eyes for an average human.

+## Potential Errors
+## Potential Errors and Limitations

+While the method aims to estimate human height accurately, there are certain scenarios that may affect the reliability of the results:

+1. **Person Facing Away**: If a person has their back to the camera, the MTCNN model may not detect their eyes, thus preventing height calculation for that individual.

+2. **Large Movement**: If a person is jumping, or taking large strides while walking, their bounding box may be larger than normal.
+This can lead to an overestimation of their height due to the increased pixel dimensions of the bounding box.

+It's important to consider these factors when interpreting the height estimation results from this system.

 ## Results
 The output of the script will display the estimated heights of the persons detected in the input image.